MarellaDharanesh/G2_DBMS/EX1.md

-# EXP NO 1: DATA DEFINITION LANGUGE COMMANDS IN RDBMS
+# EXP NO 1: DATA DEFINITION LANGUGE COMMANDS IN RDBM

+### DATE: 4-8-23

 ## AIM:

 To create a student database and execute DDL queries using SQL.

 ## DDL (Data Definition Language)
 <div align="justify">